Kray-G/kinx/docs/spec/lib/basic/functional.md

 ### `Enumerable`

-The `Enumerable` is not only `module` but also a global instance having functional enumerable methods which is useful with [a pipeline operator](../../statement/expression/pipeline.md).
+The `Enumerable` is not only as a `module` but also a global instance having functional enumerable methods which is useful in [a pipeline](../../statement/expression/pipeline.md).
-For example, when multiple valuse are passed to the next function via pipeline, a method in `Enumerable` can fetch a value one by one and pass the value to a next function in order.
+For example, when multiple values are passed to the next function via pipeline, a method in `Enumerable` can fetch a value one by one and pass the value to a next function in order.

 Therefore, `Enumerable` can handle an infinite sequence.